Service level agreement

 - Other issues caused by factors outside of our reasonable control.

 If scheduled downtime is necessary, we will give you at least 48 hours advance notice.
-However, we have never had to use a scheduled downtime during lifetime of Mews Platform, so we would like to keep it same way.
+However, we have never had to use a scheduled downtime during the lifetime of the Mews Platform, so we would like to keep it same way.
 We will always try to find ways, how to maintain the system without affecting its uptime.
 We have already committed to this by implementing zero-downtime updates of the system.